 - Due to negotiations in Geneva, Switzerland China and the United States have agreed to lower their reciprocal/retaliatory tariff duties to 10% vs the current 125%. - The executive order was issued on May 12th, 2025 addressing the reciprocal duty decrease and lowering of De minimis duty charges.
 The executive order can be found here Modifying Reciprocal Tariff Rates to Reflect Discussions with the People's Republic of China The White House. - The decrease to the reciprocal tariff will be effective for any shipments entered for consumption on or after May 14th, 2025.
 The decrease will be in effect for 90 days.
-At the end of the 90-day period the reciprocal tariff amount will return to 34% instead of 125%. - The White House has issued a fact sheet at this link Fact Sheet: President Donald J. Trump Secures a Historic Trade Win for the United States The White House and a statement at this link Joint Statement on U.S.-China Economic and Trade Meeting in Geneva The White House. - De Minimis Changes effective on or after May 14th, 2025 are: - US postal packages will change from 120% to 54% duty rate. - July 1st, 2025 change to \$200 per postal item will be removed completely.
+At the end of the 90-day period the reciprocal tariff amount will return to 34% instead of 125%. - The White House has issued a fact sheet at this link Fact Sheet: President Donald J. Trump Secures a Historic Trade Win for the United States The White House and a statement at this link Joint Statement on U.S.-China Economic and Trade Meeting in Geneva The White House. - Note: There were not any changes to Section 301, Section 232, or the 20% IEEPA in this executive order. - De Minimis Changes effective on or after May 14th, 2025 are: - US postal packages will change from 120% to 54% duty rate. - July 1st, 2025 change to \$200 per postal item will be removed completely.